yogendraft21/blue_owls/backend/README.md

 export STRIPE_SECRET="your_stripe_secret_key"
 export STRIPE_WEBHOOK="your_stripe_webhook_secret"

+# We are using Stripe Transaction in INR so use this card number
+4000 0035 6000 0008

 # Ensure that your MySQL database is created
 # If not, create the database using your preferred MySQL client